Enid church memorializes school shooting victims

+The Christ United Methodist Church's memorial — which is at 2418 W. Randolph — features 19 small chairs and two large ones placed in the shape of a cross.

-Shari Long, chair of finance and lifelong member of Christ United, was inspired to create the memorial after seeing one similar set up by a church in North Carolina.
+Shari Long, chairwoman of finance and lifelong member of Christ United, said she was inspired to create the memorial after seeing one similar set up by a church in North Carolina.

 “(It was a way to) be a part of it,” Long said.
 “We are so far away from it all but (the shooting) was close.”

-“I’ve been battling that in my head since (the shooting), since all the school shootings," Long said.
-"I don’t think all guns (should be banned), but there need to be background checks."

-The memorial has been up for nearly two weeks and the church plans to keep it in place until the final funeral has taken place.
+The church plans to keep the memorial in place until the final funeral for the Uvalde victims has taken place.

 Commented